cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-reporting-microbial-analysis-reports-with-microbiomestat.md

 feature.box.axis.transform = "sqrt" # Axis transformation for feature boxplots
 strata.var = "sex" # Variable to stratify by in diversity calculations and statistical tests

+# Specify parameters for feature retention
+bar.area.feature.no = 20 # Number of top abundant features to retain in barplot and areaplot heatmap.feature.no = 20 # Number of top abundant features to retain in heatmap dotplot.feature.no = 40 # Number of top abundant features to retain in dotplot

 # Run the function
 mStat_generate_report_single(
    data.obj = data.obj,